-Born December 2, 1946, in Reggio di Calabria, Italy, Gianni Versace became one of the tops fashion designers of the 1980s and '90s.
+Born in 1946 in Reggio di Calabria, Italy, Gianni Versace became one of the top fashion designers of the 1980s and '90s.
 He launched his first clothing line in Milan, Italy, in 1978.
 In 1989, Versace debuted his first couture collection.
-He continued to add his fashion empire, expanding into home furnishings and perfurmes.
-Throughout his career, Versace designed for such figures as Madonna, Princess Diana, Elton John and Tina Turner.
+He continued to add to his fashion empire, expanding into home furnishings and perfumes.
+Throughout his career, Versace designed for such high-profile figures as Madonna, Princess Diana, Elton John and Tina Turner.
 He was shot and killed outside his home in South Beach, Florida, in 1997.

 In 1972, Versace moved to Milan, where he began freelance designing for Italian labels Genny, Callaghan and Complice.
 Versace launched his own ready-to-wear collection for women in 1978.
 The business was always a family affair, with his brother Santo and sister Donatella working for him.

-One of his most famous creations for the black dress held together at the sides by gold safety pins worn by Elizabeth Hurley in 1994.
-The dress helped make Hurley a star.
+One of his most famous creations was a black dress held together at the sides by gold safety pins; worn by Elizabeth Hurley at a movie premiere in 1994; the dress helped make the actress a star.
 Versace developed strong relationships with a number of stars and supermodels, including Elton John, Madonna and Naomi Campbell.
 As Anna Wintour told The New York Times, Versace "was the first to realize the value of celebrity in the front row, and the value of the supermodel, and put fashion on an international media platform."
 He was also one of the foremost designers who showed the power of bringing the fashion and music world together.

 Versace's illustrious career was decorated with numerous awards, including four L'Occhio d'Oros and an American Fashion Oscar in 1993.
-Some of his most imaginative creations could be found in theaters; the designer was often applauded for his costume designs for such ballets as Richard Strauss's Josephlegende in 1982, Gustav Mahler's Lieb und Leid in 1983 and Bejart's Chaka Zulu in 1989.
-In 1987, Versace was awarded with theater's Maschera D'Argento prize.
-He has also created stage costumes for such pop performers as Elton John, Madonna and Tina Turner.
+Some of his most imaginative creations could be found in theaters; the designer was often applauded for his costume designs for such ballets as Richard Strauss' Josephlegende in 1982, Gustav Mahler's Lieb und Leid in 1983 and Bejart's Chaka Zulu in 1989.
+In 1987, Versace was awarded the Maschera D'Argento prize for his contributions to theater.
+He also created stage costumes for such pop performers as Elton John, Madonna and Tina Turner.